mrbean-bremen/pytest-find-dependencies/README.rst

 .. note::
    I recently found out that there exists now another pytest plugin with similar functionality, but with far better documentation, that is also far more popular:
    `detect-test-pollution`_ by Anthony Sottile.
-I will probably continue to use ``pytest-find-dependencies`` for my own projects, but encourage you to use that project instead.
+I will continue to use ``pytest-find-dependencies`` for my own projects, and certainly react to any issues or feature requests, but encourage you to use that project instead.

 Installation
 ------------